rafaelsamenezes/goto-transcoder/docs/Development.md

 ### Fixing CBMC expressions

+In case the direct convertion results in a crash or incorrect parameter, it may be because ESBMC is eexpecting the IREP in a different form.
+The easiest way to debug this is to check `migrate.cpp` at ESBMC and check which parameters are expected.

 As an example, one fix that it is needed for expressions is that in CBMC an expression such as 1 + 2 is defined (similarly):

 ```